 There may not be any serious side effects of drinking the water straight from the tap but it is better to err on the side of caution if you fall under any of the above categories.

 You may also experience a change in your skin and hair as you shower in Las Vegas.
 Due to the hardness of the water, it can dry out your skin and hair so make sure to pack a nourishing conditioner and bodywash for your stay.
-You can also try to fix the hardness of your water by simple methods like boiling your water or purchasing and installing filters like a reverse osmosis system that can strain minerals in your water.
+You can also try to fix the hardness of your water by simple methods like boiling your water or purchasing and installing water filters in Las Vegas homes that can strain minerals in your water.

 Las Vegas hotel water